Rosetta Head: Heritage listings

 Rosetta Head was listed on the now-defunct Register of the National Estate on 21 October 1980.

 It was listed on the South Australian Heritage Register on 1 September 1983.

-Current land use
+The Rosetta Head Well and Whaling Station Site (former Encounter Bay Whaling Station) was designated as a place of archaeological significance by Victor Harbor Council, and confirmed as a State Heritage Place in the SA Heritage Register on 5 August 2021.
+The statement supporting its designation reads: "As one of the first examples of a shore-based whaling station operated by the South Australian Company and one of the State's earliest organised industries, the Rosetta Head Whaling Station played a significant role in the State's early economic development.
+In an industry where such establishments rarely lasted longer than five years, and most for considerably less time, Rosetta Head's continuous operation for 15 years was the longest of South Australia's known whaling stations".
+The 200-year-old Aboriginal skeletal remains discovered around 2020 further shows the significance of the site, as it may yield further evidence of interactions between the Ramindjeri people (some of whom were employed at the station) and the early whalers.

+Land use and recreation

 Rosetta Head is used as a public recreation reserve which is managed by the City of Victor Harbor.
-A walking trail ascends to the summit where views of the adjoining coastline including the Victor Harbor urban area and the nearby islands are available as well as the opportunity to observe southern right whales in the nearby waters between the months of May and November.
-As of 2007, a proposal existed to connect the Rosetta Head walking trail to the Heysen Trail to its west via a trail following the coastline.
+A 600 m walking and cycling trail ascends to the summit where views of the adjoining coastline including the Victor Harbor urban area and the nearby islands are available as well as the opportunity to observe southern right whales in the nearby waters between the months of June and October.
+Dogs are allowed on the trail.